unstoppabledomains/dev-docs/partner/domain-actions-guides/return-action.md

 ## Step 2: Prepare Request Body

-The request body contains information about your order and must be in JSON format for the API.
-Here’s the structure:
+When making a domain action request, the body must contain information about your domain action in JSON format with the following structure:

 ```javascript
 {